About Horizon

 As the network matures and the package base is stable, branching makes more sense.
 Specialized directories for specific domains.
 Regional directories for latency.
 Private directories for enterprise use.
 The protocol is the same everywhere.

-to a comma-separated list and the land registers with all of them, re-registers every hour,
+A land can connect to multiple directories at the same time.
+Set HORIZON_URL to a comma-separated list and the land registers with all of them, re-registers every hour, and publishes to all of them.
+Each directory gets the same packages.

 The CLI resolves extensions from the first configured directory.
 If you run your own Horizon alongside this one, your land's packages appear in both.
 Other operators pointing at either directory can install them.